roccomuso/alveare/README.md

 ### How it works

 1. Start alveare: `alveare -p 2389 --password s3cr3t`
-2. Connect to it: `telnet <server ip> <port>`
+2. Connect to it as a queen bee: `telnet <server ip> <port>`
-3. Wait for connections...
+3. Wait for connections to the hive...

-You can spawn a [netcat reverse-shell](https://github.com/roccomuso/netcat#reverse-shell) and increase the number of incoming connections.
+You can spawn a [netcat reverse-shell](https://github.com/roccomuso/netcat#reverse-shell) and increase the number of incoming connections (bees).

 ### Commands